 Either Filipinos aren’t restocking their stores very well, or they’re being polite because they don’t understand me, but if you go into any sari-sari, restaurant, grocery, etc. chances are 1 in 5 items will be… out of stock sir.

-Kind of like that scene from Dude Where’s My Car with the Chinese take-out store: and then?
-And then?
-This one pops up more frequently in markets and smaller stores when ordering.
+‘What else’ pops up more frequently in markets and smaller stores when ordering.
 Sometimes I end up ordering way too much because I like to see how far they’ll go… they always win!

-Welcome to my country
+Welcome to My Country

-You’d be surprised how many strangers stopped us in the street or chatted with us in a Jeepney just to welcome us.
+You’d be surprised how many times a stranger stopped us in the street or chatted with us in a Jeepney just to welcome us to the Philippines!